Virgin Flight '86: Miho Nakayama First Concert

 Virgin Flight '86: Miho Nakayama First Concert (VIRGIN FLIGHT '86 中山美穂ファースト・コンサート) is the first live video album by Japanese entertainer Miho Nakayama.
-Released through King Records on July 21, 1986, the video was recorded at Nakayama's debut concert at the Nakano Sun Plaza on April 5, 1986.
+Released through King Records on July 21, 1986, the video was recorded at Nakayama's debut concert at the Nakano Sunplaza on April 5, 1986.

 The video was compiled in the 2003 box set Miho Nakayama Complete DVD Box.
 It was also remastered in HD and released as a bonus Blu-ray disc on the limited edition release of Nakayama's 2020 compilation album All Time Best.

 Track listing

 Album version

 The audio version of the concert was released on August 1, 1986.
 It peaked at No. 19 on Oricon's albums chart and sold over 48,000 copies.